jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 {: #figexamplesubidopaque title="Example: Subject Identifier in the Opaque Identifier Format"}

 ### Decentralized Identifier (DID) Format {#sub-id-did}
 The Decentralized Identifier Format identifies a subject using a Decentralized Identifier (DID) URL as defined in {{DID}}.
-Subject Identifiers in this format MUST contain a `url` member whose value is the DID URL for the subject.
-The value of the `url` member MUST be a valid DID URL as defined in {{DID}}, and MAY be a bare DID.
+Subject Identifiers in this format MUST contain a `url` member whose value is a DID URL for the subject.
+The value of the `url` member MUST be a valid DID URL and MAY be a bare DID.
 The `url` member is REQUIRED and MUST NOT be null or empty.
 The Decentralized Identifier Format is identified by the name `did`.

 Below are non-normative example Subject Identifiers for the Decentralized Identifier Format: